jupyterlab-contrib/jupyterlab-tour/README.md

   - Welcome tour
   - Notebook tour
   - User-defined features in Settings
-- Toast proposing to start a tour - to experienced users the need to exit each time the tour.
+- Toast proposing to start a Tour
-- If a tour has already be seen by the user, this is saved in the state database.
-So you can start tour on event only if the user have not seen it; e.g. the welcome tour is launched at JupyterLab start except if the user have seen it.
+- If a Tour has already be seen by the user, this is saved in the state database.
+So you can start Tour on event only if the user have not seen it; e.g. the _Welcome Tour_ is launched at JupyterLab start except if the user have seen it.

 > The state is cleaned if this extension is updated

 - Tooltip are styled using JupyterLab theming system
 - Commands to _add_ and _launch_ tours
-- Through the tour manager (`ITourManager` extension token), add, modify or delete a tour
+- Through the _Tour Manager_ (`ITourManager` extension token), add, modify or delete a Tour
-- Connect to tour events through signals
+- Connect to Tour events through signals
-- Override the default style (and options) for the tour separately
+- Override the default style (and options) for the Tour separately

 This extension is inspired by [@cdat/jupyterlab-tutorial](https://github.com/CDAT/jupyterlab-tutorial) licensed under